COLUMBUS (WCMH) — Anyone who resided in Ohio during the winter of 1977-78 has stories to tell about the Blizzard of ’78.

 An estimated 175,000 residents lost electricity for several days, and most schools and businesses were shuttered for a week or more.

 More than 5,000 national guardsmen were ordered into action by Gov. Rhodes to help clear 31,000 miles of Ohio roadway and attend to victims trapped in their cars and homes.

 The Ohio Army National Guard rescued more than 10,000 Ohioans by truck, Ohio Air National Guard helicopter flights flew 2,700 missions to assist stranded motorists and deliver medical supplies.

 A total of 800 vehicles and 45 helicopters were made available for rescues and assistance.

 The bitterly cold weather in the wake of the Great Blizzard of ’78 compounded unprecedented hardships created by Ohio’s Storm of the Century.

-Total storm damage was placed at nearly $210 million statewide in a storm that Gov. Rhodes called the “greatest disaster in Ohio history.”
+Total storm damage was placed at nearly $210 million statewide, in a storm Gov. Rhodes labeled the “greatest disaster in Ohio history.”